census-instrumentation/opencensus-website/content/exporters.md

 ## Stats

-Below, a Prometheus exporter is registered and Prometheus is going to scrape `:9091` to read the collected data:
+As an example, a Prometheus exporter is registered and Prometheus is going to scrape `:9091` to read the collected data:

 {{% snippets %}}